merrillshen/merrillshen/README.md

 - Incoming M.Eng in Computer Science at Cornell University (Class of 2023)
 - Passionate in materialising ideas in both hardware and software
 - 2022 Goal: Learn the likes of a software engineer
-- Current Projects: Interning with Dell
+- Current Projects: Personal Website
 - Hobbies: 3D Printing and Cooking

 ## Lets Connect  ✉️